Safecast/bGeigieNanoKit/README.md

 >$BNRDD,2108,2013-12-06T13:03:58Z,22,2,115,A,3145.7607,N,03510.1975,E,734.90,V,3,908*64

-One of the comment lines contains the deadtime. [[Deadtime|http://en.wikipedia.org/wiki/Dead_time]] is "the time after each event during which the system is not able to record another event."
-You can find the *ENABLE_LND_DEADTIME compensation formula* in the [[bGeigieNano.ino master repository|https://github.com/Safecast/bGeigieNanoKit/blob/master/bGeigieNano.ino]].
+One of the comment lines contains the deadtime.
+[Deadtime](http://en.wikipedia.org/wiki/Dead_time) is "the time after each event during which the system is not able to record another event."
+You can find the *ENABLE_LND_DEADTIME compensation formula* in the [bGeigieNano.ino master repository](https://github.com/Safecast/bGeigieNanoKit/blob/master/bGeigieNano.ino).

 ### Uploading Data to the Safecast Database With the Safecast API